Global Summer Camp: Refugees in Europe

 Berlin, Germany: We will stay in a backpacker hostel in Berlin

-Thessaloniki, Greece: We stay in shared apartments
+Thessaloniki, Greece: We stay in a backpacker hostel

 Athens, Greece: We stay in a hostel in downtown Athens